vigetlabs/colonel_kurtz_ex/README.md

   After adding the library to your dependencies, you'll want to define a few modules in the scope of your application.
 One for your custom `BlockType` definitions, and one for your `BlockTypeView`s.

-  **Note:** *it is important that each of these concepts live inside some module namespace in your application so that the library can look up specific block type and view modules at runtime.*
+  **Note:** *it is important that each of these concepts live inside a dedicated module namespace in your application so that the library can look up specific block type and view modules at runtime.*

 <details>
   <summary>